stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

                }"
       ```

-      Refer to the [Destination Form Properties object]({{ api.form-properties.destination-forms.section | flatify }}) to retrieve the attributes required for the `connection` argument for each destination type. **Note**: Each destination has its own unique configuration and set of form attributes.
+      Refer to the [Destination Form Properties object]({{ api.form-properties.destination-forms.section | flatify }}) to retrieve the attributes required for the `properties` argument for each destination type. **Note**: Each destination has its own unique configuration and set of form attributes.

   - title: "Create a Source"
     anchor: "quick-start--create-a-source"